-- Shake cream of coconut really good, then open can.
+- Shake 15 ounce can cream of coconut really good, then open can.

-- Pour and spread coconut cream over the entire sheet cake.
+- Pour and spread cream of coconut over the entire sheet cake.

 - Cover and refrigerate 1 hour to completely cool.

-- Add in vanilla, milk, and salt.
-Mix until completely spreadable and no lumps.
+- Add in 1 teaspoon of vanilla, 2 tablespoons milk, and a pinch of salt.
+Mix until completely on low speed until completely incorporated.

 - Adjust mixer to medium high speed.
 Beat until frosting is light, fluffy, and spreadable with no lumps.